goepp/aspline/README.md

 This builds the package, which is now present in the same folder, under the name "aspline_0.1.0.tar.gz" (version number may be different).

-4. Install the package in `R`:
+4. Install the packages in `R`:
 ```
 setwd("path/to/the/aspline/package")
 install.packages("aspline_0.1.0.tar.gz", repos = NULL)
 ```
+5. If you get an error message saying that the package `bandsolve` cannot be downloaded, you need to go through steps 1 to 4 for the package [bandsolve](https://github.com/monneret/bandsolve).

 Your package should now be installed!

 ## Illustration of `aspline`

 Below is an illustration of the A-spline procedure using the  [helmet](https://github.com/goepp/aspline/blob/master/data/helmet.rda) data.